Ready to Start Your Career?

 The Intermediate AdvantageBasic Python programming skill gets your foot in the door – companies are looking for IT professionals with both broadly-applicable coding knowledge and specific language insight.With a few years of Python experience under your belt, however, it’s worth considering the next step: Intermediate Python training.
 It is designed for IT pros who have already completed an Introduction to Python course and are looking to expand their knowledge and grow their skill set.
 Intermediate training introduces concepts such as input/output use, class implementation, and module creation.
 These topics are covered in-depth, giving students a chance to see Python’s more advanced aspects in action, and then leverage this knowledge in their day-to-day workflow.
 Students receive a certification of completion for finishing the Intermediate Python course and also earn 2 CEU/CPU.Ready to do even more with Python?
 Advanced training modules help develop high-level skills in activities such as reg access and multithreading.

-The average salary for Python developers in the United States now tops $115,000.
+What’s Next for Python Programmers?The average salary for Python developers in the United States now tops $115,000.
 But compensation isn’t everything – Python pros have access to a variety of compelling career opportunities including:

 - Data Analyst – Using Python libraries and frameworks, data analysts find meaning in the massive amounts of big data collected by organizations.
 Like piecing together clues to see the bigger picture?
 Data analysis may be a great fit.